 It was March 16, 1968 and U.S. troops were still smarting and on high alert from the Tet Offensive launched on New Year’s Day that year.
 Under the command of Lt.
 William Calley, 26 members of Charlie Company approached the village of My Lai, which they suspected of hiding Viet Cong.

 When the day ended, 504 old men, women and children were dead and the village burned to the ground.
 Women had been gang raped, infants were bayoneted.

-Heroes at My Lai
+Heroes at the My Lai Massacre

 I was not yet 10 years old at the time, yet the names William Calley and My Lai were burned into my memory from news reports delivered at our dinner table by Walter Cronkite.